airbytehq/terraform-provider-airbyte/docs/resources/source_mixpanel.md

 Optional:

-- `attribution_window` (Number) Default: 5
-A period of time for attributing results to ads and the lookback period after those actions occur during which ad results are counted.
+- `attribution_window` (Number) A period of time for attributing results to ads and the lookback period after those actions occur during which ad results are counted.
 Default attribution window is 5 days.
-(This value should be non-negative integer)
+(This value should be non-negative integer).
+Default: 5
-- `date_window_size` (Number) Default: 30
-Defines window size in days, that used to slice through data.
+- `date_window_size` (Number) Defines window size in days, that used to slice through data.
 You can reduce it, if amount of data in each window is too big for your environment.
-(This value should be positive integer)
+(This value should be positive integer).
+Default: 30
 - `end_date` (String) The date in the format YYYY-MM-DD.
 Any data after this date will not be replicated.
 Left empty to always sync to most recent date
-- `project_timezone` (String) Default: "US/Pacific"
-Time zone in which integer date times are stored.
+- `project_timezone` (String) Time zone in which integer date times are stored.
 The project timezone may be found in the project settings in the <a href="https://help.mixpanel.com/hc/en-us/articles/115004547203-Manage-Timezones-for-Projects-in-Mixpanel">Mixpanel console</a>.
+Default: "US/Pacific"
-- `region` (String) must be one of ["US", "EU"]; Default: "US" The region of mixpanel domain instance either US or EU.
+- `region` (String) The region of mixpanel domain instance either US or EU. must be one of ["US", "EU"]; Default: "US"
-- `select_properties_by_default` (Boolean) Default: true
-Setting this config parameter to TRUE ensures that new properties on events and engage records are captured.
+- `select_properties_by_default` (Boolean) Setting this config parameter to TRUE ensures that new properties on events and engage records are captured.
 Otherwise new properties will be ignored.
+Default: true
 - `start_date` (String) The date in the format YYYY-MM-DD.
 Any data before this date will not be replicated.
 If this option is not set, the connector will replicate data from up to one year ago by default.

 <a id="nestedatt--configuration--credentials"></a>